| Title: | Multi-Reader Multi-Case Analysis of Binary Diagnostic Tests |

 A data frame with 1140 rows and 7 variables:

-Indicator for thoracic aortic dissection (i.e., true disease status): 1 = performed (i.e., patients with aortic dissection imaged with both SE MRI and CINE MRI) or 0 = not performed (i.e., patients without dissection imaged with both SE MRI and CINE MRI)
+Indicator for thoracic aortic dissection (i.e., true disease status): 1 = thoracic aortic dissection present, 0 = thoracic aortic dissection absent

 Five-point ratings given to case images by the radiologists (i.e., diagnostic test result): 1 = definitely no aortic dissection, 2 = probably no aortic dissection, 3 = unsure about aortic dissection, 4 = probably aortic dissection, or 5 = definitely aortic dissection

-This example compares the relative performance of SE MRI with the CINE MRI in detecting thoracic aortic dissection.
+This example compares the relative performance of CINE MRI and SE MRI in detecting thoracic aortic dissection.

-There are 45 patients with an aortic dissection and 69 patients without a dissection imaged with both SE MRI and CINE MRI.
+There are 45 patients with aortic dissection and 69 patients without aortic dissection, and all were imaged with both SE MRI and CINE MRI.
+This dataset is also available in the MRMCaov package.
+See Source.

 This data are available at https://perception.lab.uiowa.edu and https://github.com/brian-j-smith/MRMCaov/tree/master/data.